lantractech/sambella-kids-mobile/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Books tab

+This app includes a simple "Books" tab that fetches and displays a grid of book covers from the Open Library public API.
+Pull down to refresh the grid.
+The screen lives at `app/(tabs)/books.tsx` and is added to the tab bar in `app/(tabs)/_layout.tsx`.

+Notes:

+- Covers are loaded from `https://covers.openlibrary.org` using IDs returned by a basic search query (`children`).
+- If a cover isn't available for a result, the item shows a neutral placeholder background.